Ageism consultation

 • My Ageing Well

-by James, over 1 year ago
+by James, about 2 years ago

 Having been more than fortunate to eat, drink and exercise in moderation but often, to have the good fortune to be respectful, tolerant, interested and engaged with younger and older Canadians than myself, to have been grateful for the ability to read and write, to explore, inquire and learn more than to advise, teach and debate ...
 I lead a very fortunate, self-inflicted, wonderful life.
 A ninth generation Canadian, and of moderate means, I consider myself a very lucky elder man.